hzla/Desmume-Pokemon-Nuzlockers-Edition/README.md

 - automatic trainer battle logging and fragsheet tracking
 - allows automatic syncing of your party/box via websockets
 - an in-emulator pokemon editor that allows for pre-damage/pre-status/exp edging and more
+- in game time selection to easily access time gated events/encounter tables

 ## Basic Setup (DeSmuMe)

-1. Open Pokemon Platinum in DeSmuMe.
+1. Open Rom in DeSmuMe.
-2. Load the Lua script (`Plat_Qol.lua`) through DeSmuMe's Lua scripting window.
-3. Keep the script running while you play.
-If you need to restart your game, make sure you also restart the script, or just restart the script which will automatically also restart your game.

-## Core Behavior (Battle Logging)
+2. All Features should be automatically availalbe under the Tools menubar

+## Battle Logging
+- All logs are output to a `dumps` folder in the same folder as whereever you are keeping your Battery/ save files
+- Every time you start a new run with a new Trainer ID, a new `Attempt` folder is created
 - Trainer battles are logged automatically.
 - Wild battles are skipped for battle log sessions.
 - Logging starts when a trainer battle is detected.
 - Logging stops automatically when the battle ends.
-- All logs are output to a `dumps` folder in the same folder as whereever you are keeping your Battery/ save files

 ### Editors